 I joined Melbourne from the Department of Media and Communication at the University of Leicester, where I was a Senior Lecturer.
 I have held numerous research grants from organisations such as the Economic and Social Research Council, the Research Councils of the United Kingdom, the British Academy and the European Union.
 The total value of these grants is in excess of $6m.
 In 2012, I was a Mid-Career Fellow of the British Academy.
-In 2017 I am am Visiting Fellow at Stanford University (Symbolic Systems), and have previously been a Visiting Fellow at the School of Media and Communication at the University of Leeds.
-I have published widely in the highest ranked communication and politics journals in the world, including Journal of Computer-Mediated Communication; New Media & Society (2); Press/Politics; Political Communication; Information, Communication & Society (2); Media, Culture & Society; Journalism Studies; European Journal of Communication; Journal of European Public Policy; Parliamentary Affairs; and the Journal of Information Technology & Politics.
-My research has received over 2300 citations, with an H index of 20 and an i10 index of 28.
+In 2017 I was a Visiting Fellow at Stanford University (Symbolic Systems), and have previously been a Visiting Fellow at the School of Media and Communication at the University of Leeds.
+I have published widely in the highest ranked communication and politics journals in the world, including Journal of Computer-Mediated Communication; New Media & Society (4); Press/Politics; Political Communication; Information, Communication & Society (2); International Journal of Communication (2); Media, Culture & Society; Journalism Studies (2); European Journal of Communication; Journal of European Public Policy; Parliamentary Affairs; and the Journal of Information Technology & Politics.
+My research has received over 2400 citations, with an H index of 22 and an i10 index of 28.

 My research focuses on online political communication, online political participation and journalism.
 Specific interests include: online deliberation; everyday political talk; online political participation and activism; the impact of website design on political debate; super-participants; censorship and online discussion; methods of analysing online discussion; newspaper comment spaces; and data journalism.
 My research is multi-method, comparatively grounded, and is quantitative and qualitative - using content analysis, statistics, interviews and discourse analysis.

 I have held a number of important leadership and administrative roles.
 I am currently the Deputy Head of Media and Communication.
-I was previously Chair of Graduate Studies in the School of Culture and Communication – one of t
+I was previously Chair of Graduate Studies in th

 AHRC Research Network on E-petitions (36,419 GBP).